How We Build One of the Largest B2B E-commerce Platforms in the World

 Implementation of B2B e-commerce platforms

-The implementation extends far beyond simply launching the software.
-It also requires adequate training of the client’s staff and preparing the necessary documentation to ensure the successful operation of the platform.
+Implementation extends far beyond simply launching the software.
+It also requires adequately training the client’s staff and preparing necessary documentation to ensure the successful operation of the platform.

 For instance, in the project we completed for the pharmaceutical company, in addition to developing the platform, we also provided technical documentation and user manuals, and further offered subsequent consultations to the client’s employees, addressing their inquiries.